Are you having a hard time figuring out if your bowl is oven-safe? It shouldn’t be that big of a problem.

 How Should You Pick An Oven-Safe Ceramic Bowl?

-The best ceramic bowls for oven use all note being oven-safe.
+The best ceramic bowls for oven use are oven-safe.
 How much heat they can tolerate, though, can change.

 The best choice for oven-safe bowls is high-fired ceramics.
 These can typically withstand temperatures as high as 3000 degrees when appropriately used.
+Just be sure to check the label for their heat tolerance.

 What Does The Oven-Safe Symbol Look Like?